Specialise in advanced propulsion systems to develop the expertise to make an impact in the future of vehicle engineering.

 At the start of the course, you’ll be set a topical automotive theme that will feed into group projects, as well as your dissertation.
 This brings the content of subject-based units to life as well as reflecting professional practice in the industry.
 It also gives you the benefit of a personalised learning pathway.

-You’ll explore automotive engineering applications and a range of technologies, considering their impact, analysing past failures and predicting future challenges and successes.
+You’ll explore the impact of a range of applications and technologies, analysing past failures and predicting future challenges and successes.
 A mix of theory and technical learning throughout the course allows you to use your analytical skills, innovation and creativity.
 Your group project and dissertation will also be aligned to the UN’s sustainable development goals so that your learning experience is relevant to the ongoing developments and future of the sector.